Skip to content

 • Supports immutable data updates (via set method)

-• Supports chainable operations (via then method)
+• Supports chaining operations (via then method)

 • Supports operators (via pipe method)